b0rdst31n/SbleedyGonzales/README.md

                         Exclude exploits (e.g. --exclude exploit1, exploit2 OR --exclude 1,5)
   -in EXPLOITS [EXPLOITS ...], --include EXPLOITS [EXPLOITS ...]
                         Scan only for provided (e.g. --include exploit1, exploit2 OR --include 1-4), --exclude is not taken into account
-  -a, --auto            Run only automated scripts (that require no user input or interaction. e.g. to establish a connection)
+  -wi, --withinput      Also run non automated scripts (that require user input or interaction. e.g. to establish a connection), per default (without this flag) only automated scripts (mass_testing = true) are being executed
   -r, --recon           Run a recon script.
 Saved in results/{target mac}/recon/ -re, --report         Create a report for a target device -rej, --reportjson    Create a report for a target device